Marinos33/react-native-expo-swipe-button/README.md

 A complete minimal example can be found [Here](example/src/Home.tsx).

+## Known issues

+Setting the gradient color for the underlayContainer make it impossible to set the border radius without making the underlay background transparent

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository.